Technology

 Semantic search over the tool catalog so an agent can discover new tools at runtime.

-Host allowlist for HTTP Sandbox cwd for shell Path resolver clamps fs.* catalog.search_tools is semantic
+Host allowlist for HTTP Sandbox cwd for shell Path resolver clamps fs.* Approval broker on risky tools

 Tools, external